knmc/Anglican-Breviary-Noted/README.md

     -  Folders for each of the 7 Offices *(Matins & Lauds being treated as a single office*
 3. The Psalter
 	 -  Folder for Each day of the week
-	    -  Will contain both the Psalm and the Antiphon
+	    -  Will contain both the Psalm and the Antiphons
 		-  Will also contain a text file with the full text of the psalm as it may be needed in the preperation of the Proper of a Saint.

 ### The Proper of the Season
+1. Separate folders for the seasons of the church year

 #### Breviary C Section